-Correspondence to: F. Dupont (frederic.dupont@ec.gc.ca)
+(frederic.dupont@ec.gc.ca)

 Abstract.
-As part of the CONCEPTS (Canadian Operational Network of Coupled Environmental PredicTion Systems) initiative, a high resolution (1/12°) ice-ocean regional model is developed covering the North Atlantic and the Arctic oceans.
-The long-term objective is to provide Canada with short-term ice-ocean predictions and hazard warnings in ice infested regions.
+As part of the CONCEPTS (Canadian Operational Network of Coupled Environmental PredicTion Systems) initiative, The Government of Canada is developing a high resolution (1/12°) ice-ocean regional model is developed covering the North Atlantic and the Arctic oceans.
+The long-term objective is to provide Canada with short-term ice-ocean predictions and hazard warn-

+- 5 ings in ice infested regions.
 To evaluate the modelling component (as opposed to the analysis -or data-assimilation- component, which is not covered in this contribution), a series of hindcasts for the period 2003-2009 is carried out, forced at the surface by the Canadian Global Re-Forecasts.
-These hindcasts test how the model represents upper ocean characteristics and ice cover.
+These hindcasts test how the model represent represents upper ocean characteristics and ice cover.
 Each hindcast implements a new aspect of the modelling or the ice-ocean coupling.
-Notably, the coupling to the multi-category ice model CICE is tested.
-10 The hindcast solutions are then assessed using a verification package under development, including in-situ and satellite ice and ocean observations.
+Notably, the - 10 coupling to the multi-category ice model CICE is tested.
+The hindcast solutions are then assessed using a validation verification package under development, including in-situ and satellite ice and ocean observations.
 The conclusions are: 1) the model reproduces reasonably well the time mean, variance and skewness of sea surface height.
-2) The model biases in temperature and salinity show that while the mean properties follow expectations, the Pacific Water signature in the Beaufort Sea is weaker than observed.
+2) The model biases in temperature and salinity show that while the mean properties follow expectations, the Pacific Water signature in the Beaufort Sea - 15 is weaker than observed.
 3) However, the modelled freshwater content of the Arctic agrees well with observational estimates.
-4) The distribution and volume of the sea ice is shown to be improved in the latest hindcast due to modifications to the drag coefficients and to some degree to the ice thickness distribution available in CICE.
+4) The distribution and volume of the sea ice is shown to be improved in the latest hindcast thanks due to modifications to the drag coefficients and to some degree as well to the ice thickness distribution available in CICE.
 5) On the other hand, the model still overestimates the ice drift and ice thickness in the Beaufort Gyre.